 The 1980s.
 Home Back - 1970s Links Antarctic and Polar Philately Polar philatelic history from Linns.

 Polar Philately South-Pole.com Antarctic Philately from New Zealand NZ Post Office Ross Dependency eBay search for Ross Dependency in stamps. eBay search for Scott Base in stamps.
 Lots of Covers Antarctic Cinderellas Polar Philatelists - Chronology (many covers) Christchurch Philatelic Sales branch of New Zealand Post.
 Antarctic Philatelic Literature Hallett Station Covers - some with Scott Base cancels.
+Operated 1957-1973 - joint NZ with the US.
+Cape Hallett is on the Antarctic mainland.
 The 1970s.
 Thelma Rogers - Scientific Officer - was the first woman to over-winter at Scott Base.